Summer Camp Program Topics

 Age-appropriate activities are arranged for each camp.
-These programs offer children an opportunity to explore Newfoundland natural history through nature hikes, exploration, activities, games, crafts and adventures.
+These programs offer youth an opportunity to explore Newfoundland natural history through nature hikes, exploration, activities, games, crafts and adventures.

-While all camps, except camp #9, follow similar themes (composting, wetlands, etc.), there is seasonal variety from week to week.
+While all camps follow similar themes (composting, wetlands, etc.), there is seasonal variety from week to week.
 Programs, games and activities are also modified to suit the grade level of each camp.
-It is important to enroll your child in the appropriate camp, corresponding to his/her grade level completed June 2013.
+It is important to enroll your child in the appropriate camp, corresponding to his/her grade level completed June 2017.

 Some Popular Activities Include: